 In 2007 I embarked on a 18 month TTC at Tri Yoga, London which transformed my life & the way I saw the world outside.
 Thanks to Anna Ashby, Carlos Pomeda & Joey Mills.
 A short time after finishing the course I had a deep yearning for more knowledge to know my self.
 I was working as a Business consultant for a large corporation in a seemingly respectable role and had all the perks that go with it.
 However inside I felt empty and without a purpose, my heart & soul were telling me there had to be more to life than living this way.
 Within 6 weeks I quit my job, house, car, country and went to India indefinitely.

 I had no other plan than to fill my hearts desire, sharing my passion and love for yoga.
-Now for almost a decade I have been travelling around the world teaching yoga to all types of people, abilities & ages on retreats, classes, festivals (Geneva Yoga Festival , India Yoga Festival, Bhakti Camp) and with private clients.
+Now for more than a decade I have been travelling around the world teaching yoga to all types of people, abilities & ages on retreats, classes, festivals (Geneva Yoga Festival , India Yoga Festival, Bhakti Camp) and with private clients.
 Growing as a teacher from my students, inspiring teachers & places.
 My training continued & I spent many years training in the Anusara Yoga system, taking Meditation courses & many courses to expand my depth of knowledge about the path of yoga.
 Now my classes are eclectic working with sound, mantra & breath combined with Asana.
 Over the years my interests have deepened into Bhakti Yoga (devotional practices such as chanting & kirtan).
-I’m also excited to be part of the Swaha Teacher Training (TTC) team sharing TTC’s in Jordan, Bali & Greece.
+In 2015 and 2016 I was part of the Swaha Teacher Training (TTC) team sharing TTC’s in Jordan, Bali and Greece.

 Another life changing moment was when I embarked on my first Thai Massage training in a hill tribe in Thailand.
 I began this journey as a way to feel more confident assisting students in yoga classes.
 I did not know at that time that I would then spend the next 6 years intensely training in Thai Massage and Osteothai.
 Thai Massage is so much more than massage, touching so many levels of the body, physical, emotional, spiritual.